The Protectors (in short TPC) is a stand-alone mod of the game Warlords Battlecry 3, produced by

 Or join our Discord server: Discord.gg

 List of highlighted improvements:

-The Protectors Team
+A Grand Councilor of The Protectors Team

 P.S.
 I leave to you directions to my bank account, if you so desire to further support my journey with much-needed coin.

 P.P.S.
 We can indulge in more letter writing over at Discord.
 Many warlords share their experience there.

 No articles were found matching the criteria specified.
 We suggest you try the article list with no filter applied, to browse all available.
 Post article and help us achieve our mission of showcasing the best content from all developers.
 Join now to share your own content, we welcome creators and consumers alike and look forward to your comments.

 No files were found matching the criteria specified.
 We suggest you try the file list with no filter applied, to browse all available.
 Add file and help us achieve our mission of showcasing the best content from all developers.
 Join now to share your own content, we welcome creators and consumers alike and look forward to your comments.

 I've been a huge fan of Warlords Battlecry II and III.
 The protectors is a mod for WBC III which brings some nice ideas to the original game such as an improved hero leveling-system, balance changes (in the first skirmish I played to try this mod out, I ran into barbarian war hounds which were strong and pretty useful, compared to their weaksauce-version in WBC III) and the re-introduction of bronze and zinman-mode.
 The new perk system brings an interesting twist to alter your playstyle.
 You can…